yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 The number of tasks follows a Poisson distribution at each time step, while the resource requirements adopt a bimodal distribution to more accurately simulate the task characteristics in the real world.

 We chose Azure's dedicated hosts as representatives of edge servers and provided virtual machine options with different specifications and prices.
-We selected three different specifications of dedicated host SKUs, corresponding to large, medium, and small edge servers respectively, to meet different task requirements.

 We have adopted two different reinforcement learning agent models, PPO Agent and PPO LSTM Agent.
-Both of these models are based on the PPO algorithm.
 The PPO Agent uses a multilayer perceptron (MLP), and the PPO LSTM Agent adds an LSTM layer on the basis of MLP, enhancing the model's ability to process time series data.

 ---